 "The measure of intelligence is the ability to change". - Albert Einstein

 This is how Motion Refind 2.0 was born.
-The logo was tweaked to subtly move away from the ‘video play’ button from the original design, and lean more towards an arrow.
+The logo was tweaked to subtly move away from the video 'play icon’ button from the original design, and lean more towards an arrow.
 To represent forward momentum, progressive thinking and positive experiences.
-The colour pallet needed to be much more striking, and was I very keen to take Motion Refind into 'Dark mode'.
-This worked wonderfully haha.
+The colour pallet needed to be much more striking, and I was very keen to take Motion Refind into 'Dark mode'.
+This worked wonderfully as it turned out haha.